The Power of Broadcast Announcements

-- My call volumes have two extra zeros and forecasting is out the window
+Call volumes have two extra zeros and forecasting is now out the window

-The estimated time to repair the portal is one hour.
-I have two courses of action: continue allowing agents to answer calls and explain to each customer individually that we are aware of the outage and estimate a resolution in one hour; or I can find a mechanism to get this information to the customer without tying up my agents unnecessarily.
+The estimated time to restore services is one hour.
+I have two courses of action: continue allowing agents to answer calls and explain to each customer individually that we are aware of the outage and estimate a resolution in one hour; or I can find a mechanism to get this information to the customer without tying up queues and agents unnecessarily.

 Door Number Two